pitt-cdm/2019spring/schedule.md

 <h3><a href="lesson-17">Lesson 17, Tuesday, 10/31</a> – Studio (web edition)</h3>
 <!--
 * check in with calendar: will it be possible to post your pitches by Monday noon, to allow voting on Tuesday?
-If not, push everything back by a day
+If not, push everything back by a day (already done!!)
 * Ben HW: make a google form for top-four voting
 -->

 For next time:

-* Post your pitch website materials to github by Monday, 10/30
+* Post your pitch website materials to github by Thursday; aim for 10pm Wednesday night if possible.
-* When it's ready, post a link to the WordPress site to make it easier for your classmates to find
+* When it's ready, post a link to make it easier for your classmates to find
 * Read through as many pitches as you can before class.
 * In class, you'll each have 2-3 minutes to make your pitch, which hopefully leaves us with 10 minutes to vote on your top four.
 * If you haven't yet, sign up for a midterm conference with Ben over the next two weeks (absolute latest deadline: 11/9)